00alia00/Terrain-Topology-Algorithms/README.md

 This fork is intended to pull out the unity specific code so that these algos can be used without unity in a seperate EXE.
 It will still run in unity as a package.
-(WIP)
 -- Alia

 # Terrain-Topology-Algorithms